wp-plugins/images-thumbnail-sliderv1/readme.txt

 * On image click open link to new tab(window)

+= 1.2 =

+* Some client ask that they have issue when plugin activate themes breakdown,It is just issue with name conflict so just resolved the issue(Please backup your imagestoscroll folder before upgrading and after upgrade replace your imagestoscroll)

 == Upgrade notice ==

 * Stable 1.0 first release

 * Stable 1.1 first release(On image click open link to new tab)

+* Stable 1.2 (theme break issue for some clients (Please backup your imagestoscroll folder before upgrading and after upgrade replace your imagestoscroll))

 == Frequently asked questions ==